Chapter:A New Home

 "Hey, little queen."

-Tomorrow was their last day of school before summer vacation.
+Tomorrow was Greg, Keithie and Becky's last day of school before summer vacation.

 "And here it is."
-Roxanne had led Rayne to the other side of the house and away from everyone else.
-Rayne notice that they were still on the first floor and they paused before a white door.
+Roxanne had led Rayne to the other side of the house away from everyone else.
+Rayne noticed that they were still on the first floor and they had come to a pause in front of a white wood door with a gold knob.

 "This is either a closet or basement."

 "Go ahead."
-He lowly told her with a smile.
+He lowly told Rayne with a smile and a hip bump.

-Rayne walked down the white carpet stairs with her hands gliding down the railings.
-As she came upon the landing and turned to look into the room, she screamed.
-Her eyes went up to her parents, who were smiling at her.
+Rayne made her way down the white carpet stairs, her hands gliding across the top of wood railings that were on either side of her.
+As she came to the platform landing on the bottom of the stairs and faced the opening, she screamed in excitement at the sight before her eyes.
+Her eyes shot up to her parents, who were smiling back at her.

 "This is all mines?"

 "Yeah, of course she gets the basement."
-Greg walked by saying.
+Greg walked by the top of the stairs saying.

 "Shut up, you jealous twit.
 I had requested the basement and you didn't because it was cold and creepy.
 Guess what, IT ISN'T!"
-Rayne shouted at him before running into her room that her parents designed for her.
+Rayne shouted up him before she ran into her room that her parents designed for her.

 "Alright, alright, no fighting with each other.
 We don't need a cage fighting match just yet."
-Lenny said, coming down the stairs while Roxanne got Becky ready for school.
+Lenny said, coming down the rest of the stairs while Roxanne went off to get Becky ready for school.

 "Thanks.
 I'm glad you like it."